onerva-korhonen/presentations/README.md

-# presentations
-Some presentation slides
+This repository contains some of my presentation slides.